JNGCoding/Pico_TinyGO_OV7670_Library/README.md

 ## 🧪 Trial Runs

-- Successfully captured and transmitted a **320×240 grayscale image**
+- Successfully captured and transmitted a **QQVGA and QVGA Images in both GREYSCALED and RGB565 Format**
-- Raw image data sent over Serial and post-processed into a **bitmap**
-- Image made window-accessible for desktop visualization

 ---

 ## 🚀 Getting Started